Wednesday, 27 October 2010

 The words, which are sung by four vocal soloists and a chorus, emanate a strong belief in mankind.
 They were taken from a poem written by German writer Friedrich Schiller in 1785 and revised in 1803, with additions made by Beethoven.

-LITERATURE Beethoven was keen on Homer and Indian theology for reading matter.
-Not a particularly avid reader he wrote in an 1820 letter, "I would rather write 10,000 notes than one letter of the alphabet"
+Beethoven preferred composing.
+He wrote in an 1820 letter, "I would rather write 10,000 notes than one letter of the alphabet".

 In 1802, Beethoven wrote Heiligenstadt and Testament, which was intended for two brothers.
 In it he rages in despair about his growing deafness.
 See Health for more